GoBobbyGo1/car/README.md

 Following the creation of our persona, we began our research for our project.
 Eventually, we came to the conclusion that designing a children's electric vehicle with accomadations for Bobby would be the best route.
 Unfortunately, due to the circumstances of the time ([COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/ "Coronavirus Disease 2019 (COVID-19) | CDC")), we were unable to physically fabricate our vehicle design.
 Instead, we created a 3D model using Autodesk Inventor.
 The main features of the model car are a steering wheel with buttons for acceleration and braking and a frame on the car to allow Bobby to assist himself into the vehicle.

-The final step of this project was to pitch our idea to the class.
-Below you will find the slides presentation when they are completed.
+The final step of this project was to pitch the idea to the class.
+You can view the final pitch slides [here](./GoBobbyGoSlides.pdf "GoBobbyGo Slides").

-# "Slides" (Placeholder)
+A video of the presentaion will be linked soon.

 ## Images
 ### Early draft of the vehicle design